arttkachev/FlyGameEngine/README.md

 NOTICE (list will be updated):

 - Current version is OpenGL 3.3
-- All libs are compiled for 32-bit configuration and IDE Visual Studio 2017
+- All libs are compiled for 32-bit configuration and IDE Visual Studio 2017.
+They have static linkage for performance at this stage